Is an MBA Worth It? The ROI of an MBA

 Deciding whether an MBA is worth it for you depends on your circumstances and goals.
 But hard data can help inform your decision, regardless.
 Consider these risks and benefits.

-Getting an MBA is generally linked to higher earnings.
+check-circlePro: Getting an MBA is generally linked to higher earnings.

-That’s great for career starters.
+That’s great news for career starters.
 But what if you completed your bachelor’s years ago and started growing your career and income?
 You still stand to benefit from earning an MBA.

-check-circlePro: MBA grads are in demand.
+check-circlePro: MBA graduates are in demand.

 GMAC also surveyed corporate recruiters and staffing firms about their demand for business school graduates.
 Worldwide, 63% of respondents anticipate that the hiring demand for business school graduates will increase in the next five years.[3]